wmhall/psych-7p05/final-project.md

 You might also consider doing some live coding where you share your screen and demonstrate your chosen package using RStudio.

-*Note: if you’d like your classmates to code along with you, please post a message to the Teams site at least a few days before your presentation describing how to install the package you’ll be covering.*
+*Note: if you’d like your classmates to code along with you, please let the class know ahead of time so we can send out an announcement describing how to install the package you’ll be covering.*

 ### Write up